Jonah-Taylor/dotfiles/README.md

 # dotfiles
-Here are the modified files I use in .config to customize the i3 window manager.
+Here are the modified files I use in ~/.config to customize my i3 window manager.